 \section{Introduction}

-In recent years, multi-agent systems has attracted considerable attentions for its extensive engineering applications in unmanned aerial vehicles and satellite formation, distributed robotics and wireless sensor networks \cite{Ren2007a,Olfati-Saber2007,Yang2022}.
-Consensus problem of multi-agent system is an important and fundamental problem, whose essential task is to design a distributed controller based on the interaction with neighbor agents such that all agents achieve an agreement.
+In recent years, multi-agent systems has attracted considerable attentions for its extensive engineering applications in unmanned aerial vehicle and satellite formation, multi-robot systems, and wireless sensor networks \cite{Ren2007a,Olfati-Saber2007,Yang2022}.
+The consensus problem of multi-agent systems is an important and fundamental problem, whose essential task is to design a distributed controller based on the interaction with neighbor agents such that all agents achieve an agreement for certain variable of common interest.
 A general framework of the consensus problem for first-order integrator networks is addressed with a fixed topology in \cite{Olfati-Saber2004}. \cite{Ren2007} further proposes leader-following consensus algorithms for second-order integrator agents. \cite{Ma2010} and \cite{You2011} develop necessary and sufficient conditions for consensusability of discrete-time and continuous-time multi-agent systems, respectively.
-Variants of these algorithms have been designed with different communication topologies, system dynamics and performance requirements, see the works \cite{Huang2017a,Zhu2018,Xu2021,Chen2020} and the references therein.
-It is noted that the aforementioned works focus on homogeneous multi-agent systems with the identical dynamics for each agent.
+Variants of these algorithms have been designed with different communication topologies, system dynamics and uncertain features, see the works \cite{Huang2017a,Zhu2018,Xu2021,Xu2018} and the references therein.
+It is noted that the aforementioned works focus on homogeneous systems with identical dynamics.